dagger/dagger/docs/zenith/developer/go/457202-test-build-publish.md

 ## Step 6: Test and debug the module

-Apart from the usual Go debugging techniques, Dagger provides two commands that come in very handy when debugging modules:
+Apart from the usual debugging techniques, Dagger provides two commands that come in very handy when debugging modules.

 ### dagger shell